SticsRPacks/SticsOnR/README.md

 [here](https://www6.paca.inrae.fr/stics_eng/Download)).
 It contains an `example` folder with a set of runnable usms.

-For running simulations from it, we can use the `run_javastics` function as follows:
+For running simulations from it, we can use the `run_javastics` function.

+In this SticsOnR package, for the moment, only one Stics version can be used with it (i.e. the one delivered with the JavaStics installation archive).
+JavaStics GUI, allows to manage several Stics executables, but in that case one must take care of consistency between executables version and input files format (advanced use case).

+So, at this point, it is at your own risk if you try to use another version than the JavaStics distribution one.

 ``` r